logicahealth/ceml-service/README.md

 This software is an API-only service exposing a REST interface for developers to:

 1. Retrieve foundational Clinical Element Model (CEM) types, and
-1. Compile Clinical Element Model (CEM) definitions into application code.
+1. Compile Clinical Element Model (CEM) definitions into other formats.

 The API is written in ruby and the underlying complier in Java.